-Where attendance still does not improve following a fixed penalty notice, the school will work with the LA to take forward attendance prosecution as a last resort.
+14.2 Where attendance still does not improve, the school will work with the LA to take forward legal intervention This course of action is always a last resort.

-15. Monitoring and analysing absence
+15.0 Monitoring and analysing absence

-The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.
+15.1 The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.

-The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:
+15.2 The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:

-- The school cohort as a whole. - Individual year groups.
+- The school cohort as a whole.

+- Individual year groups.

-- Individual pupils. - Demographic groups, e.g. pupils from different ethnic groups or economic backgrounds. - Other groups of pupils, e.g. pupils with SEND, LAC, and pupils eligible for FSM. - Pupils at risk of PA.
+- Individual pupils.

+- Demographic groups, e.g. pupils from different ethnic groups or economic backgrounds.

+- Other groups of pupils, e.g. pupils with SEND, LAC, and pupils eligible for FSM.

+- Pupils at risk of PA.

-The Attendance Lead responsible for attendance will review the schools data weekly to check for emerging issues.
+15.3 The Attendance Lead responsible for attendance will review the schools data weekly to check for emerging issues.
 On a half termly basis the Attendance Lead will undertake a thorough analysis of the above data to identify patterns and trends.
 This will include identifying, for each group: